 And even if your non-approved installer’s work is okay, it must be registered with the local authority.
 If that isn’t arranged by the installer like it is with FENSA or other competent person schemes, you’ll need to do it yourself.
 This will cost you time and a surprising amount of money arranging assessment by Building Control.

 So, when it comes to replacing doors and windows remember that a FENSA Approved Installation company will save you time, money, and worry.
-And you’ll gain that peace of mind that comes from knowing the job’s done right.
+And you’ll gain that peace of mind that comes from knowing the job complies with building regulations.
 Which is also valuable to prove when selling your home.

 Check that you use a FENSA Approved Installer but also check the following: